Call Mon-Sun:

 • Exercise.

 Improve the diet.
 Avoid sugar and caffeine over-consumption, and high-carb meals and snacks to avoid blood sugar crashes, jitters, mental fog, wild energy spikes, and bouts of exhaustion.
-A diet consisting of adequate fresh leafy greens and other vegetables and fruits high in neuro-supportive nutrients and adequate good quality protein over the day is fundamental for robust mental and physical health and for keeping blood sugar levels at an even keel.11,12
+In particular, a diet consisting of adequate fresh leafy greens and other vegetables and fruits provide high-level neuro-supportive nutrients.
+And, adequate good quality protein over the day is fundamental for robust mental and physical health and for keeping blood sugar levels at an even keel.11,12

-• About coffee and caffeine consumption: While minimal coffee intake is considered somewhat therapeutic for some, overconsumption can have disastrous effects such as increased anxiety, low mood, panic attacks, and even psychosis in non-psychotic persons.
+• About coffee and caffeine consumption: While minimal coffee intake can be mildly therapeutic for some, overconsumption can have disastrous effects such as increased anxiety, low mood, panic attacks, and even psychosis in non-psychotic persons.
 Moderation is the key.9,10

 Improve gut health.
 The bulk of vital neurotransmitters and other essentials for human health are produced in the gut and delivered from there into the bloodstream.
 Studies show that improving gut health has a positive impact on neurological dysfunction, including ADHD symptoms.
 Adderall alternatives here include daily consumption of fermented foods, yogurt, kimchi, sauerkraut, and other sources that can give the gut the fuel it needs for these important functions and keep your neurotransmitters and hormones functioning at normal levels.8,13

-Get a good night’s sleep.
+Quality sleep is essential to mental and physical health.
 Insomnia and daytime sleepiness are common in persons who suffer from ADHD symptoms.
 Make it routine to keep electronics and blue light out of the sleeping area.
 Keep the room you sleep in well-ventilated.
 Use clean non-toxic bed linens, a comfortable pillow and mattress, and black-out curtains or a comfortable light-blocking eye mask to promote natural melatonin production.
+Adequate sleep may not solve every problem but it goes a long way to ensuring good overall health and cognitive alertness.

 • Herbal and natural remedies such as teas and supplements can help, such as chamomile, passionflower extract, lavender, melatonin, and others that you can easily find in local shops.7,26